sailorfe/perona.nvim/README.md

 # perona.nvim

+> ホロホロホロ!

-a colorscheme for neovim inspired by ghost princess perona from *one piece* with support for many mini.nvim modules, gitsigns, lsp, lualine, render-markdown, and trouble (so far!). built with [lush](https://github.com/rktjmp/lush.nvim/).
+a colorscheme for neovim inspired by ghost princess perona from *one piece* with support for many mini.nvim modules, gitsigns, lsp, render-markdown, and trouble (so far!). built with [lush](https://github.com/rktjmp/lush.nvim/).

 <div align="center">
 <img src="grim.png" alt="perona">